BorisMolch/pfrontend-temp/content/works/jellyfish.md

   he will swim away from you."
 image2: "/uploads/jellyscreen1.jpg"
 image3: "/uploads/jellyscreens.jpg"
-text3: "\n Spatial Audio\n\nReal-time Voice analyzer\n\nOur  tailor-made synthesisers
+text3: "\n***Spatial Audio**\n\n***Real-time voice analyzer**\n\nOur  tailor-made
-  is driven by real-time voice analysis. measuring the immediate pitch amplitude, tonality and phrasing of the singer’s voice.This influence the surrounding soundscape affecting colors, animation, harmonic, rhythmic and spatial qualities. \n\n**Sing a color**\n\nOur system attributes a different color to each note on the scale, allowing the singer to visualize his voice and control and his tone by changing the sung color and experience the feeling of synesthesia.\n\nSynchronized Tempo clock ( multiplayer only)\n\nRhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player.\n\n* List\n* Test\n* Bullet points"
+  synthesizers is driven by real-time voice analysis. measuring the immediate pitch amplitude, tonality and phrasing of the singer’s voice.This influence the surrounding soundscape affecting colors, animation, harmonic, rhythmic and spatial qualities.
+  \n\n***Synestesis**\n\nOur system to \"sing colors\" attributes a different color to each note on the scale, allowing the singer to visualize her voice and control her tone.\n\n***Synchronized Tempo clock **\n\nRhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player. "
 image4: "/uploads/mayasing.jpg"
 section4: EXHIBITION FORMATS
 title4: ''